Back to The Life of the True Church

 The Life of the True Church: sacramental and supernatural life in full Catholic order.

-In times of doctrinal confusion and , those who speak clearly in defense of the perennial Faith are frequently dismissed not by reasoned refutation but by accusation.
-Among the most common of these is the charge that such a person is a "know-it-all," presumptuous, arrogant, or self-appointed.
-Sacred Scripture and the witness of the saints identify this response as a predictable reaction to truth, not a legitimate moral judgment.
+In times of , those who speak clearly for the perennial faith are often answered not with argument, but with accusation.
+Instead of refuting the point, men say the speaker is presumptuous, rigid, arrogant, self-appointed, or a know-it-all.
+Scripture and the saints treat this as a predictable reaction to truth, not as a serious moral judgment.

-In the history of , the saints were repeatedly accused of knowing better than their superiors.
-St. Athanasius was treated as obstinate and divisive for refusing communion with Arian bishops.
-St. Catherine of Siena was accused of presumption for admonishing clerics.
-Yet both appealed not to personal insight, but to what had always taught.
+This is why the saints themselves were accused of presumption.
+St. Athanasius was called obstinate for refusing communion with Arian bishops.
+St. Catherine of Siena was treated as presumptuous for admonishing clerics.
+Yet neither appealed to personal brilliance.
+They appealed to what had always taught.

-Those who speak truth in times of must therefore expect reproach.
-Christ warned that His followers would be hated for His name's sake (Matthew 10:22).
-To be accused of arrogance for repeating what has always taught is not a sign of pride; it is often a sign of fidelity.
+To be accused of arrogance for repeating what has always taught is not necessarily a sign of pride.
+In times of it is often the ordinary cost of fidelity.

 Footnotes